TRU Foundation Lottery, TRU Foundation Donation and United Way

-The plan is designed specifically to fund a leave of absence greater than four consecutive months and to a maximum of two years in length.
+The plan is designed specifically to fund a leave of absence greater than four consecutive months and to a maximum of 12 months in length.
 With this intent in mind, we have received Revenue Canada's approval to tax only the money employees actually receive each year - income tax on the amount deferred is not paid until deferred savings are received.

 All provisions of an unassisted leave of absence will apply for benefits, seniority and increments.

-Interest earned on the investment of the deferred money will be paid out to employees annually on December 31st by the financial institution (a requirement of Revenue Canada).
-It will be paid separately from the deferred salary amount and is the employee's to invest as the individual wishes.
+Interest earned on the investment of the deferred money will be paid out to employees annually by December 31st by the financial institution (a requirement of Revenue Canada).

 Applications must be received by the President no later that January 15 for implementation in that fiscal year.
 Further information and application forms are available from the Finance Division.